TritonXR/nine-day-detective/README.md

 # Nine Day Detective
-Nine Day Detective is a student project that aims to replicate the escape room experience in a virtual reality environment.
+Nine Day Detective is a student project that aims to replicate the mystery and excitement of an escape room experience in a virtual reality environment.

 # Scheduling